My Lewisham

 • Marking the legacy of our work matters.

-We started building trust along with 200 Community Action at a local youth cafe through sustained conversations with young people who walked through their doors.
+We started building trust along with 2000 Community Action at a local cafe in Pepys Estate through sustained conversations with young people who walked through the doors.
+This soon became a safe space for young people in Lewisham.

-Over 2.5 years, 200+ young people in Lewisham engaged in building relationships with our clinical team, and our team supported with capacity building where needed.
+Over 2.5 years, 200+ young people in Lewisham engaged in building relationships with our clinical team, and our team supported where needed.

 When the space closed and funding ended, relationships remained with Partisan.